Multiple target tracking based on sets of trajectories: Sets of trajectories

 \subsection{Probability and integration}

 In this paper, probability and integration are defined using finite set statistics (FISST) \cite{Mahler_book07,Mahler_book14}, which is related to measure theory \cite{Vo05}.
 Even though FISST usually considers sets of targets, it can be applied to sets of trajectories by changing the single object state (targets by trajectories) and single object integrals (single target integrals by single trajectory integrals).
-Therefore, given a real-valued function $\pi\left(\cdot\right)$ on the space $\mathcal{F}\left(T\right)$ of sets of trajectories, its set integral is \cite{Mahler_book07}:
+In Appendix \ref{sec:Appendix_FISST}, we explain why we can use FISST with sets of trajectories and how to obtain the corresponding single-trajectory integrals and set integrals, which are given in the following.